-The Leaving is my latest novel.
+The Leaving is my first novel.
 It charts the intersecting lives of two emotionally close siblings growing up in the hostile and homophobic Dublin of the 1980s.
 New Zealand writer Kate Genet called it “a brilliant and beautiful book.”
 (Click the cover image at left for more info.)

 (Available as an ebook at the Kindle store, currently $3.99; $1.99 at other online stores).